Cornwall, Ontario: Ethnic history

 "Canada" had been conquered from France after the Seven Years' War and included roughly the areas covered by Quebec and Ontario.
-In the aftermath of the American Revolution, the British authorities divided the Province of Canada in 1791 into two, Upper Canada for English settlers fleeing persecution in the United States, and Lower Canada for the French.
+In the aftermath of the American Revolution, the British authorities divided the Province of Canada in 1791 into two: Upper Canada for English settlers fleeing persecution in the United States and Lower Canada for the French.
 That was designed to accommodate Loyalists who had fled postwar reprisals and persecution in the new United States, but the 5,000 English-speaking settlers in the Eastern Township of Quebec were allowed to stay in the French-speaking area, and many French settlers moved into Ontario.
 Along with the area's original inhabitants, that made the area a patchwork of intersecting ethnicities that later greatly intermingled.
 Cornwall and the surrounding area, originally called "Royal Settlement #2" and then "New Jamestown," was initially a rough place and was largely left to its own devices.
 According to contemporary reports, that bred a local culture of intense self-reliance.
 Adding to the initial history of pragmatic entrepreneurialism, since very early with the founding of the city, provincial and federal governments have typically neglected the area and treated it as little more than a transit corridor.
 Those who remained in the region tended to be those who had the fortitude and the energy to survive on their own, with little outside assistance.

 "The original 516 settlers arrived in Royal Township #2 with minimal supplies and faced years of hard work and possible starvation.
 Upon their departure from military camps in Montreal, Pointe Claire, Saint Anne, and Lachine in the fall of 1784, Loyalists were given a tent, one month's worth of food rations, clothes, and agricultural provisions by regiment commanders.
 They were promised one cow for every two families, an axe, and other necessary tools in the near future.
 For the next three years, bateaux (boat) crews delivered rations to the township, after which residents were left to fend for themselves."

-The region's energetic spirit of enterprise and fortitude was well known in the 19th century.
-David Thompson, the Welsh-Canadian explorer who mapped the Far West and was called the greatest land geographer in history, drew many of his traveling companions from Cornwall's rural hinterland, with Scottish and native settlers, and he lived in Williamstown.
+The region's energetic spirit of enterprise and fortitude was well-known in the 19th century.
+David Thompson, the Welsh-Canadian explorer who mapped the Far West and was called the greatest land geographer in history, drew many of his travelling companions from Cornwall's rural hinterland, with Scottish and native settlers, and he lived in Williamstown.